Blogs/Design

 How to Avoid Scope Creep in Website Redesign Projects?
 Hero

-The Project Management Institute mentioned that 52% of projects experience scope creep.
-Website redesigns are especially prone to this issue, often because expectations evolve faster than the scope can handle.
+According to the Project Management Institute, 52% of projects experience scope creep.
+Website redesigns are especially vulnerable because expectations often evolve faster than the original scope.

-Take a quick look at why scope creep in website redesign projects happens, the risks it creates, and the proven strategies to prevent and manage it.
-After this, you’ll have a clear framework on how to keep your redesign focused, efficient, and within budget.
+This guide explains why scope creep happens in website redesign projects, the risks it creates, and the most effective ways to prevent it.
+By the end, you’ll have a practical framework to keep your redesign focused, efficient, and within budget.

 What is Scope Creep in Website Redesign Projects?

-Scope creep happens when new tasks, features, or deliverables get added to a project without adjusting timelines, budgets, or resources.
+Scope creep occurs when new tasks, features, or deliverables are added to a project without adjusting the timeline, budget, or resources.

-In a website redesign, it often begins with changes that seem harmless at first.
-A few extra landing pages get added to the plan, or a new feature is requested halfway through development.
+In website redesign projects, scope creep often begins with requests that appear minor.
+A few additional landing pages may be added, or a new feature may be introduced midway through development.

 Why Scope Creep Happens in Website Redesigns